cosmos/cosmos-sdk/docs/spec/ibc/connections.md

 ([Back to table of contents](README.md#contents))

-The basis of IBC is the ability to verify in the on-chain consensus ruleset of chain _B_ that a message packet received on chain _B_ was correctly generated on chain _A_.
+The basis of IBC is the ability to verify in the on-chain consensus ruleset of chain _B_ that a data packet received on chain _B_ was correctly generated on chain _A_.
 This establishes a cross-chain linearity guarantee: upon validation of that packet on chain _B_ we know that the packet has been executed on chain _A_ and any associated logic resolved (such as assets being escrowed), and we can safely perform application logic on chain _B_ (such as generating vouchers on chain _B_ for the chain _A_ assets which can later be redeemed with a packet in the opposite direction).

+This section outlines the abstraction of an IBC _connection_: the state and consensus ruleset necessary to perform IBC packet verification.

 ### 2.1 Definitions